sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

 This repository contains Marlin custom config files for **Creality Ender-5** printers with a BIGTREETECH SKR Mini E3 v1.0 motherboard.
 Settings used are also compatible with **Ender-3** and **Ender-3 Pro**, just be sure to use the correct config examples for your printer.
 For more information about which settings to change please browse to the config folder in this repository and read the readme.md files.

 Please note that this configuration is **not compatible with SKR Mini E3 v1.2 or v2.0**.

 Features:

 - Stock Ender-5/Ender-3/Ender-3 Pro LCD 12864 support.
 - BL Touch 3.x support (connected to dedicated on board port).
 - EEPROM support.
 - Works with Octoprint.

-- Compatible with Marlin 2.0.5.3.
+- Compatible with Marlin 2.0.6.

+Please read section **Configuration changes for late 2019 Ender-5 printers** if you have an Ender-5 printer shipped from mid/end 2019.

-**Updated on 2020-06-30.**
+**Updated on 2020-08-06.**